xwshen51/engression/README.md

 ```

 ### Python package
-The latest release of the Python package can be installed through pip:
+The latest release of the Python package can be installed via pip:
 ```sh
 pip install engression
 ```